About

 Middle Ground is public consultation reimagined.

-It is transforming consultation for government, industry, organizations, communities and First Nations to make it more efficient and faster, and increase inclusiveness, transparency and trust in decisions.
+Middle Ground is purpose-built AI transforming consultation for government, industry, organizations, communities and First Nations to make it more efficient and faster, and increase inclusiveness, transparency and trust in decisions.

 Meet the Team

 Tamara has honours Undergraduate and Master’s Degrees in Anthropology from UBC, focused on B.C.
-Indigenous Nations and contemporary and historic political and cultural issues.
-She worked collaboratively and lived on the lands of the Stó:lō people and her Master’s research was focused Stó:lō cultural education programing.
+Indigenous Nations and contemporary and historic political and cultural issues, working collaboratively with and living on the lands of the Stó:lō people.